 Before defining the typing rules, we need to classify newly introduced values.
 The type of a variant value is the type that defines the variant.
 For example, if x is a variant of t, then x(v) is a value of t.
 The type of a constructor is a function type because constructors can be applied to values.
 Each constructor takes a value of the type that is specified in the type definition and returns a value of the type that constructor belongs to.
-For instance, if x is a variant of t and t defines the parameter type of t to be t, then the type of t is t is a variant of t.
+For instance, if x is a variant of t and t defines the parameter type of x to be $\tau$ , then the type of x is $\tau \rightarrow t$ .